officedevsyd/M365-Bootcamp-Sydney-2019/Microsoft Graph.md

 # Getting Started with the Microsoft Graph

-*The modules originally in this folder have been rewritten & relocated to their own repositories under the [Microsoft Graph organization in Github](https://github.com/microsoftgraph).
+*More training materials can be found in [Microsoft Graph organization in Github](https://github.com/microsoftgraph).
 Please refer to those additional modules in addition to the ones found above:*

 - [Building Microsoft Graph Applications](https://github.com/microsoftgraph/msgraph-training-building-apps)